Immunotherapy for Metastatic Breast Cancer

 There are many types of immunotherapy drugs.
 Certain immunotherapy drugs may be helpful in treating some metastatic breast cancers.

-Researchers are studying how to identify the metastatic breast cancers that will respond best to immunotherapy.
+Researchers are studying how to identify which metastatic breast cancers will respond best to immunotherapy.

 Checkpoint inhibitors